RegexMC/Forge-SubCommand-Handler/README.md

-# Forge SubCommand Handler
+# Forge Sub Command Handler
- A handler for sub commands on forge
+Why would you use this??????
+...I made this because I was bored.

+Anyway, basically this is an example mod for using the `me.regexmc.subcommandhandler.example.subcommandhandler.*` classes.